metal3-io/metal3-docs/design/bios-config.md

 ### Work Items

-- Extend the BareMetalHost CRD with the new parameters for iDRAC and Redfish BMC types.
+- Extend the BareMetalHost CRD with the new parameters for iDRAC BMC type.

 - Validation of input values in the YAML parameters